Jakub-Riha/NFLX-DCF/README.md

 # 📽️ Discounted Cash Flow Valuation of Netflix (NFLX)

-A standalone DCF valuation model built in Excel to assess the intrinsic value of Netflix Inc. (NASDAQ: NFLX), as part of a financial modeling and equity research project.
+A standalone DCF valuation model built in Excel to assess the intrinsic value of Netflix Inc. (NASDAQ: NFLX), as part of a university stock pitch (2024 UTEFA Stock Pitch).

 ---

 ## 📄 Project Description

 This repository contains an Excel-based financial model that forecasts Netflix’s revenue, margins, reinvestment needs, and derives intrinsic equity value using unlevered free cash flows and terminal value analysis.
-The model includes historical financials, forward projections, and scenario-based valuation outputs.
+The model includes historical financials, forward projections, and sensitivity switches.
+It also contains the stock pitch presentation PDF file.

-The project was completed independently using public data, and structured in the style of a buy-side analyst’s DCF model.
+The project was completed using public data, and structured in the style of a buy-side analyst’s DCF model.
 It is designed to be reusable and auditable.

 ---